yasinthanvickneswaran/c-elegans/datasets/neurons/README.md

-## Significant updates and corrections to previous data
+## Significant updates and corrections to previous data (Whole-animal connectome)
 DVB/PVT mixup.
 The ventral cord processes of these neurons were crossed in MOW.
 PVT extends to the head, DVB ends mid-body.
 Previously reported: (WBG 16(1):24 (October 1, 1999)).

 PVCL and PVCR.
 In MOW these were switched at N2U ventral cord section 1656.